jb102002/SOC-Home-Lab/README.md

   - Choose the "Other" use case
   - Copy your secret access key and save to a Notepad file (You will not be able to access this private key again)

-3. #### Install the AWS CLI then run:
+3. #### Install the AWS CLI then run within your WSL:
-> **Note:** I configured the AWS CLI within an Ubuntu WSL on my Windows computer however, the Windows steps can be found in the link in Step 2 of the Prerequisites section

-Run this command within your WSL:
 ```bash
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip
 sudo ./aws/install
 ```
+> **Note:** I configured the AWS CLI within an Ubuntu WSL on my Windows computer however, the Windows steps can be found in the link in Step 2 of the Prerequisites section

 Navigate to your new AWS directory created above and create a new credentials file:
 ```bash
 nano credentials